frodopwns/storestat/README.md

 ##Viewing the reports

-The reports must be opened in a browser from the directory where they are saved (css is lined relatively).
+The reports must be opened in a browser from the directory where they are saved (css is linked relatively).

 ##Configuration